smaione/GetCleanData_PA/README.md

 Line 187 outputs the tidied summarization to "tidy_data.txt" with the default " " separator.

-## Summary
+## Final thoughts

 The narrow format that I decided on did not prove to be as useful as I had initially hoped.
 I think it is not as easy to parse visually as a wide set, but given my lack of experience, I could not expect myself to make that judgement beforehand.
 I also "hacked" my way through portions of the transition from wide to narrow because I could not figure out how to get means and SDs on the same row as their matching signal via any pre-packaged tools.

+I do find conceptual value in the narrow format which is mostly why I pursued it to begin with.
+I view the signals as physical entities along with their subjects and activities while the corresponding data exist only as numeric information.
+I personally like this distinction emphasized by narrow arrangement of columns.

 In the end, my solution executes in an acceptable amount of time, and without any known errors.